d2l-ai/d2l-en/chapter_introduction/intro.md

 You could think of supervised learning as having an extremely specialized job and an extremely anal boss.
 The boss stands over your shoulder and tells you exactly what to do in every situation until you learn to map from situations to actions.
 Working for such a boss sounds pretty lame.
-On the other hand, it's easy to please this boss.
+On the other hand, it is easy to please this boss.
 You just recognize the pattern as quickly as possible and imitate their actions.

 In a completely opposite way,
 it could be frustrating to work for a boss